hpe-dev-incubator/hpe-dev-portal/content/blog/greenlake-api-how-to-generate-aceess-token-in-python.md

 ### Step 3: Process and save the data

-After getting the logs, you'll want to turn them into a format that’s easy to read and use.
+After getting the logs, you'll want to convert them into a format that’s easy to read and use.

 * **Process the JSON**: Convert the JSON data into a pandas DataFrame.
 This makes it easier to work with in Python.
 * **Save to Excel**: Export this DataFrame to an Excel file.
 This file will be your audit log record that you can open, share, and analyze without needing specialised software.

-## How does it look like in excel?
+## What does it look like in excel?

 ![](/img/excel-output.png)

-I have used excel in this script just for testing and can be used with any of the databases including sqlite, postgres and oracle, and yes, python can do it, however, it varies on different use case, especially when it comes to real-time data monitoring or handling very large volumes of logs.
+I have used excel in this script just for testing and can be used with any of the databases including sqlite, postgres and oracle.
+Python can also do it, but the results vary depending on the use case, especially when it comes to real-time data monitoring or handling very large volumes of logs.

 For these scenarios, other tools and platforms can be more suitable: